KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

 ### Day 10 Theme: Starting small...
 Can I?
 Should I?
 **Day 10 class:**
 - Discussion of chapter 6 pp 73-91 in the [The Startup Owner’s Manual](https://dinnerape.com/nonscrolablepdf/the-startup-owners-manual-the-step-by-step-guide-for-building-a-great-company-pdf.html?page=73)
-- Discussion of the vlaue proposition canvas and your start-ups
+- Discussion of the value proposition canvas and your start-ups
   - Biggest pain points? pain relievers?
   - Biggest gain point? gain creator?
 - A look at some high tech pitch decks by clicking on the preview slides link: